A New Nature: Background

 In early 2014, the band left Matador Records and made their own label Nostromo Records.
 They pledged on PledgeMusic, which is an online Direct-to-Fan music platform that facilitates musicians reaching out to their fanbase to pre-sell, market, and distribute music projects including recordings, music videos, and concerts.
 On PledgeMusic they put pre-orders for their third album up, in which some include a hand-made bonus EP called And New Life Blossoms From the Ruins, and the money went towards the recording costs.

 On April 7, 2014, they released an untitled split EP with Thought Forms, featuring two songs "No Dog" and "Butoh".
-On April 7, they performed "No Dog" and two new songs "Dig Your Fingers In" and "Those Dreaful Hammers" on BBC Radio 6.
+On April 7, they performed "No Dog" and two new songs "Dig Your Fingers In" and "Those Dreadful Hammers" on BBC Radio 6.
 They began recording with Steve Albini in April 2014 at Electrical Audio studios in Chicago.
 Their song "Strangers In a Sunless Valley" was featured on the third Audioscope Music For A Good Home compilation in May.

 They announced the album in June 2014, and have released the first single from the album, "Blood Teachings", on iTunes.
 The album was scheduled to be released on 1 September 2014.